-- Kosher salt and fresh cracked pepper
+- sea salt and fresh cracked pepper to taste

-- Once the lamb rack is perfectly seared keep it in the pan with the fat cap side up.
+- Once the lamb rack is perfectly seared, keep it in the pan with the fat cap side up.

-- Next spread the dijon mustard evenly and generously sprinkle the herb crumbs on top.
+- Next, spread the dijon mustard evenly and generously sprinkle the herb crumbs on top.

-- Slice rack, serve hot and enjoy
+- Slice rack, serve hot, and enjoy.